osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 Features can be created by using the palette.

 ### Setting the Feature Classifier
 The classifier can be set on features such as feature groups, data ports, and access features.
-Set the classifier by double-clicking on the feature and select the *AADL* tab of the *Properties* view.
-Select *Choose...* from the *Classifier* section.
+Set the classifier by double-clicking on the feature, selecting the *AADL* tab of the *Properties* view, and selecting *Choose...* from the *Classifier* section.

 ### Setting the Feature Direction (Directional Features Only)
 To set the direction of a directional feature, double-click on the feature and select the *AADL* tab of the *Properties* view.
 Select *In*, *Out*, or *Bidirectional* of the *Direction* section.